-MU 418 Orchestration (2) Prereq.: At least "C-" in MU 202.
+MU 418 Orchestration (2) Prereq.: MU 220 and at least "C-" in MU 202.
 Students receive practice in scoring music for various instruments for practical situations, such as school bands and orchestras.
 The ranges and limitations of various instruments are also learned.
 Spring even.